hellenike/textbook/docs/modules/module4/language/index.md

 ---
 layout: page
 title: "Module 4: language"
-parent: "Module 4: subordination"
+parent: "Subordination"
 nav_order: 1
 has_children: true
 ---

-## Module 4: Subordination, the Subjunctive and Optative Moods
+## Subordination, the Subjunctive and Optative Moods

 In this module, we will introduce the first of several types of subordinate clauses you will learn in Greek: the purpose clause.